-Last year, Canon launched the fourth camera in its ever-popular EOS 5D line, the EOS 5D Mark IV.
-Not to be outdone, Nikon has just released its D850, a model likely to be seen a direct challenger.
+Canon launched the fourth camera in its ever-popular EOS 5D line, the EOS 5D Mark IV in 2016.
+Not to be outdone, Nikon released its D850 a year later, a model likely to be seen a direct challenger.
+And today, these are still two of the most popular professional cameras around.

-Both of these cameras boast impressive spec sheets, but which is right for your photography?
+Both of these DSLRs boast impressive spec sheets, but which is right for your photography?

 Nikon D850 vs Canon EOS 5D Mark IV: Sensor